deckhouse/deckhouse/modules/040-node-manager/docs/README.md

 ---
 title: "Managing nodes"
-description: Deckhouse uses the node-manager module to manage nodes of a Kubernetes cluster as a related group.
-Deckhouse configures and updates Kubernetes cluster node components, manages cluster scaling in the cloud, and manages Linux users on nodes.
+description: Deckhouse manages nodes of a Kubernetes cluster as a related group, configures and updates Kubernetes cluster node components, manages cluster scaling in the cloud, and manages Linux users on nodes.
 ---

 ## Primary functions